ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 #### Egress Identity Generalization

 A workload communicating with a service or another workload located outside the trust boundary may need to provide modified identity information.
-The detailed identity of an internal workload originating the communication is relevant inside the trust boundary but could be excessive for the outside world and expose potentially sensitive internal topology information.
+The detailed identity of an internal workload instance, or of the internal workload that originated the communication, is often relevant inside the trust boundary but could be excessive for the outside world and expose potentially sensitive internal topology information.

 For example, in a microservices architecture, an internal service may use workload-specific identities that include fine-grained details such as instance names or deployment-specific attributes.
 When interacting with external systems, exposing such details may inadvertently provide attackers with insights into the internal deployment structure, scaling strategies, security policies, technologies in use, or failover mechanisms, potentially giving them a tactical advantage.
 In such cases, an identity proxy at the trust boundary can generalize the Workload Identity by replacing the specific microservice instance name with the name of the overall service.
 This allows external parties to recognize the service while abstracting internal deployment details.